mmmorris1975/aws-secrets-sync/README.md

 IAM sample policy
 -----------------
-A sample policy detailing the permissions to set for accessing all backends supported by the tool can be found [here](resources/iam_policy.txt).
+A sample policy detailing the permissions needed to access all of the backends supported by the tool can be found [here](resources/iam_policy.txt).
 To make it relevant for your setup, you may want to replace the `*` values for the ARN region with a specific region.
 You will be required to update the AWS account number value in the resource ARNs with the appropriate value for your setup.
 KMS key ID(s), DynamoDB table name(s), S3 bucket name(s) and object path(s), and